oezkancodes/bachelorarbeit/storyblok/README.md

 # Storyblok directory

-Place your Storyblok Bloks inside `~/storyblok`.
-They will then be imported automatically.
+The `storyblok/` directory is where you put all your Storyblok Bloks.
+They will then be imported and registered automatically.

 https://github.com/storyblok/storyblok-nuxt#1-creating-and-linking-your-components-to-storyblok-visual-editor